12grapes/jedi-order/README.md

 # Engineering Levels at Bunch ☄️🚀🌌

 At Bunch, we like space and movies like Star Wars (especially our CEO).
-So instead your regular "Junior, Senior" positions, we go for slightly more original ones.
-That doesn't mean we take your growth lightly, just that like having fun 😊
+So instead of your regular "Junior, Senior" positions, we go for slightly more original ones.
+That doesn't mean we take your growth lightly, just that we like having fun 😊

 ## The Jedi Order